somedatapacket/docs.humio.com/content/getting_started/repositories.md

 due to the fact that they have associated storage and to distinguish when needed.
 {{< /notice >}}

-While a you can search directly in a physical repository, doing search through a view gives you some added benefits, e.g.:
+While a you can search directly in a physical repository, doing search through a virtual repository gives you some added benefits, e.g.:

 - Joining logs from multiple repositories in a single search
 - You can restrictions results to a subset of a repository's data
 - Redacting sensitive fields
 - Keeping find-grained control of data retention

-You can read more about virtual repositories in their [doc section]({{< relref "views.md">}}).
+You can read more about virtual repositories in their [doc section]({{< relref "virtual_repositories.md">}}).

 ## The Sandbox